-Medical School: University of North Carolina (Chapel Hill, NC)
+Medical School: University of North Carolina – Chapel Hill

-Master of Science (M.S.): Electrical Engineering, North Carolina State University (Raleigh, NC)
+Master of Science: North Carolina State University (Electrical Engineering)

-Master of Public Health (M.P.H.): University of North Carolina School of Public Health – Public Health Leadership Program (Chapel Hill, NC)
+Master of Public Health: University of North Carolina – Chapel Hill

 Dr. Nissman is a musculoskeletal radiologist at the University of North Carolina at Chapel Hill with clinical interests in orthopedic oncology, trauma, sports medicine, and diagnostic musculoskeletal ultrasound.
 He interprets the full gamut of musculoskeletal imaging studies including radiographs, MRI, CT, and ultrasound and performs a variety of image-guided procedures, including joint/bursa aspirations/injections, soft tissue and bone biopsies, and ultrasound-guided tendon sheath and perineural injections.
 As an academic radiologist, he is primarily involved in the education of medical students, residents, and fellows and currently serves as the course director for the medical student Bone and Joint Imaging elective as well as the Fellowship Program Director.
 He is also a fellow of the University of North Carolina School of Medicine Academy of Educators.